georgetown-cs-edu/chirpy/README.md

 * Support for uploading images or linking to videos in Chirps.

 * Support for interacting with ChatGPT or other large language model chat bots.
-(Talk to me if you are attempting this, since it might cost money, and I might be able to cover it.)
+(Talk to me if you are attempting this, since it might cost money, and the instructor might be able to cover it.)

 * Support for secure authentication/login cookies.
 (See below.)

-* Something clever that I haven't thought of.
+* **Recommended:** Something clever that the teaching staff hasn't thought of.
 This requires TA or instructor approval.

 ## A Brief Warning